-PROXY STATEMENT FOR THE 2021 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR THE 2023 ANNUAL MEETING OF STOCKHOLDERS

-TO BE HELD ON MAY 19, 2021
+TO BE HELD ON MAY 10, 2023

 Lumos Pharma, Inc., sometimes referred to as the Company, Lumos, we, us or our, is furnishing this proxy statement, or Proxy Statement, to holders of our common stock.
-Proxies are being solicited on behalf of the Board of Directors of Lumos, which we refer to as our Board, to be used at Lumos' 2021 Annual Meeting of Stockholders, or Annual Meeting, to be held via live webcast at www.virtualshareholdermeeting.com/LUMO2021 on May 19, 2021 at 11:00 a.m., Central Time.
+Proxies are being solicited on behalf of the Board of Directors of Lumos, which we refer to as our Board, to be used at Lumos' 2023 Annual Meeting of Stockholders, or Annual Meeting, to be held via live webcast at www.virtualshareholdermeeting.com/LUMO2023 on May 10, 2023 at 9:00 a.m., Central Time.
 You will be able to participate in the Annual Meeting, vote your shares electronically and submit your questions during the live webcast by entering your 16-digit control number found on the voting form provided.
 Proxies also may be voted at any adjournments or postponements of the Annual Meeting.
+The information provided in the "question and answer" format below is for your convenience only and is merely a summary of the information contained in this proxy statement.
+You should read this entire proxy statement carefully.